RinkiGupta/ECE319/README.md

 Amity University Uttar Pradesh

-Contains Practice Codes for learning basics of programming in Python 3\
+Contains Codes to be used during lactures and labs for learning basics of programming in Python 3
-Files are placed according to Modules defined in the syllabus